jalmeidanet/expressjs-boilerplate/README.md

+# Express boilerplate
+This is an ExpressJS + NodeJS boiler plate to speed up the server building process.
+It comes along with some node modules pre-installed.
+Check the package file for more info about the modules.

-# expressjs-boilerplate
+# How to use/install?
-ExpressJS + NodeJS boilerplate
+git clone